IKEA branches out into consumer banking

 The deal is subject to regulatory approvals.

+Starting in 2017 with the purchase of handyman services platform TaskRabbit, Ingka Investments buys into startups that may help IKEA speed up its digital transformation, improve its services, and become more sustainable.
+Its portfolios also include renewable energy, forests and real estate.

-IKEA, which operates through a franchise system with Ingka Group, the main franchisee to brand owner Inter IKEA, is controlled by independent foundations.
-(Reporting by Anna Ringstrom; Editing by Jan Harvey)
+IKEA, which operates through a franchise system with Ingka the main franchisee to brand owner Inter IKEA, is controlled by independent foundations.

 Our Standards: The Thomson Reuters Trust Principles.